Aliases for FASN Gene

 GeneCards Summary for FASN Gene

 FASN (Fatty Acid Synthase) is a Protein Coding gene.
-Diseases associated with FASN include Fatty Liver Disease and Obesity.
-Among its related pathways are Glucose / Energy Metabolism and Regulation of cholesterol biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include poly(A) RNA binding and identical protein binding.
+Diseases associated with FASN include Partial Fetal Alcohol Syndrome and Fatty Liver Disease.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF) and AMP-activated Protein Kinase (AMPK) Signaling.
+Gene Ontology (GO) annotations related to this gene include identical protein binding.
 An important paralog of this gene is OXSM.

 UniProtKB/Swiss-Prot for FASN Gene

 Fatty acid synthetase catalyzes the formation of long-chain fatty acids from acetyl-CoA, malonyl-CoA and NADPH.
-This multifunctional protein has 7 catalytic activities and an acyl carrier protein.
+This multifunctional protein has 7 catalytic activities as an acyl carrier protein.

 Fatty acid synthase (FASN), EC 220.127.116.11, is a multienzyme that catalyzes the conversion of acetyl-CoA and malonyl-CoA to the 16-carbon fatty acid palmitate.
 FASN overexpression and hyperactivity is commonly associated with malignant cells.